maarten-pennings/WordClock/README.md

 Next step is to sync with NTP services.
 If that is successful, WordClock knows time, and shows that on the display.

 If later, the WiFi connection is lost, the signaling LED switches on again (until the next WiFi connect).
 When there is no WiFi, there is no NTP sync.
-But once time has been synced, the internal processor keeps track of time itself (with a drift of ±1s per day).
+But if time has been synced once, the internal processor keeps track of time itself (with a drift of ±1s per day).
 NTP syncs occur once per hour (if WiFi is connected).

 There is one feature while running: the button at the back toggles demo mode.